 Regular purchases and sales of financial assets are recognized on their settlement date.
 All financial assets that are not classified as at FVTPL are initially recognized at fair value, plus any directly attributable transaction costs.
 Financial assets carried at FVTPL are initially recorded at fair value and the related transaction costs are recognized in profit or loss.

-A more detailed description of the four categories of financial assets is as follows:
+A more detailed description of the four categories of financial assets is as follows ii.
+Loans and Receivables